-Can disability insurers conduct video surveillance at any time or place they desire?
+Can a disability insurance company conduct video surveillance at any time or place?

-While you are protected from the intrusion of an insurance investigator sneaking into our home with a video camera, the insurance company essentially has free reign if you are out in public.
+While you are protected from the intrusion of an insurance investigator sneaking into your home with a video camera, the insurance company essentially has free reign if you are out in public.
 This means that the insurer can video you shopping, dining out, visiting the gym, attending class, and engaging in similar activities.
-The insurance company also might be able to take video footage of you in your own business, but you might have privacy protections against this type of conduct depending on the specifics of the circumstances.
+The insurance company might also take video footage of you in your own business, but you might have privacy protections against this type of conduct depending on the specifics of the circumstances.

-Are they allowed to conduct video surveillance in secret?
+Are insurance companies allowed to conduct video surveillance in secret?

 Insurers can and usually will discretely engage in such surveillance so that you are unaware that you are being captured on video.
 If you are on public streets, businesses open to the general public, or even the front yard of your home which is visible from the street, the insurance company usually can place you under video surveillance.

-What types of activity do the investigators attempt to capture on film?
+What types of activities do the investigators attempt to capture on film?

 While there is no specific conduct the investigator is trying to record, the basic objective is to capture images of the insured engaging in conduct that is inconsistent with his or her disability or that otherwise contradicts information or statements provided by the insured.
-Insurers have used video of policyholders engaging in such diverse physical activities as dancing under the limbo stick on a cruise or engaging in routine gardening in the front yard.
+Insurers have used video of policyholders engaging in such diverse physical activities as dancing, exercising, or engaging in routine gardening.

-Who are the people that conduct this video surveillance?
+Who are the individuals that conduct this video surveillance?

 Generally, the insurance company does not use its employees to conduct video surveillance.
-The insurance carrier will contract with an outside company that specializes in conducting video surveillance for disability insurance claims.
+The insurance carrier will contract with an outside company that specializes in conducting video surveillance for long term disability insurance claims.

 Insurance investigators might even attempt to conduct conversations with you via instant messaging while pretending to be someone else.
-The best advice is to avoid all social media activity while your disability insurance claim is pending.
-If you do not want to forgo using social media sites entirely, you should at least discuss this issue with your Miami insurance claims attorney to mitigate the risk of furnishing the insurer with the information it needs to deny your disability claim.
+The best advice is to avoid all social media activity while your long term disability insurance claim is pending.